Demystifying Network Foundation Models: Network Foundation Models and Datasets

 \section{Network Foundation Models and Datasets}

 \textbf{ET-BERT}~\cite{etbert} is a BERT-based network foundation model.
-ET-BERT uses only (encrypted) payload data of the first five packets of network traffic flow, ignoring packet headers, and is trained using masked token prediction and packet order prediction tasks.
+ET-BERT uses only (encrypted) payload data of the first five packets of network traffic flows, ignoring packet headers, and is trained using masked token prediction and packet order prediction tasks.
 ET-BERT produces 768-dimensional embeddings.

-\textbf{netFound}~\cite{guthulaNetFoundFoundationModel2025} is a transformer-based network foundation model that uses packet headers, payload, and additional flow information (such as packet inter arrival time or total bytes transferred), extracting \textit{packet burst} representations (up to 60 packets), potentially from different parts of the traffic flow.
+\textbf{netFound}~\cite{guthulaNetFoundFoundationModel2025} is a transformer-based network foundation model that uses packet headers, payload, and additional flow information (such as packet interarrival times or total bytes transferred), extracting \textit{packet burst} representations (up to 60 packets), potentially from different parts of the traffic flow.
 In addition to masked token prediction, netFound uses multiple additional tasks, such as metadata prediction or packet order prediction, to pretrain the model.
 The used checkpoint of netFound (large) produces 1024-dimensional embeddings.

 \textbf{YaTC}~\cite{yatc} and \textbf{NetMamba}~\cite{wangNetMambaEfficientNetwork2024} are masked autoencoder-based network foundation models (based on Transformer and Mamba architectures), which both transform existing network traffic data into a fixed-size image-like representation.
-Both models use the first five packets of network traffic flow, taking into account both headers and payload data.
-Models produce 192 and 256-dimensional embeddings, respectively.
+Both models use the first five packets of each network traffic flow, taking into account both headers and payload data.
+The two models produce 192 and 256-dimensional embeddings, respectively.